dwightwatson/sitemap/README.md

 Read more about sitemaps and how to use them efficiently on [Google Webmaster Tools](https://support.google.com/webmasters/answer/156184?hl=en).

+## Installation for Laravel 5.5

+Simply require the package and let Composer get the latest compatible version for you.

+    composer require watson/sitemap

+Since Laravel 5.5 uses Package Auto-Discovery, you don't have to edit anything in `config/app.php`

 ## Installation for Laravel 5.*

 Simply require the package and let Composer get the latest compatible version for you.